Fat Emulsion (Fish Oil and Plant Based)

 Monitor hepatic and renal function tests periodically.
 Monitor triglycerides before initiation of therapy and at least weekly during therapy (or until triglycerides are stable and when changes are made in the amount of fat administered; ASPEN Guidelines 2002); monitor especially closely in patients with pancreatitis or hepatic disease.

 Animal reproduction studies have not been conducted.
 Severe maternal malnutrition may cause adverse events to the fetus/neonate.
 Indications for fat emulsion therapy in pregnant women are the same as in nonpregnant women.
 The ASPEN guidelines for parenteral and enteral nutrition state that intravenous fat emulsion may be used safely in pregnant women to provide calories and prevent essential fatty acid deficiency (ASPEN Guidelines 2002).
-Fat emulsion therapy has been used successfully in the resuscitation of a pregnant female with suspected bupivacaine toxicity (Spence 2007).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)